-2. BOARD OF MANAGEMENT PHILOSOPHY
+- BOARD OF MANAGEMENT PHILOSOPHY

 The Board of Management recognises and accepts not only its statutory responsibilities but also its obligations as an employer to direct, manage and achieve as far as is reasonably practicable, the Safety, Health and welfare at work of every employee, pupil and guest alike.

-3. SAFETY OFFICER
+- SAFETY OFFICER

-Grace Burke (Principal) shall be responsible for overseeing the safety provisions on behalf of the school.
+Grace Burke shall be responsible for overseeing the safety provisions on behalf of the school.
 She should be consulted if any of the employees have queries regarding any of the safety provisions mentioned in this statement.
 Her main duties and responsibilities are as follows:

-- To ensure that the School fulfils all statutory requirements in respect of the Factories Act 1955, Safety in Industry Act 1980 and Safety, Health and welfare at work Act 1989.
+- To ensure that the School fulfils all statutory requirements in respect of the Safety, Health and Welfare at Work Act 2005

-(c) To ensure that the appropriate safety education and training are co-ordinated and carried out using both in-house and external resources.
+- To ensure that the appropriate safety education and training are co-ordinated and carried out using both in-house and external resources.

-(e) To ensure that adequate fire protection and prevention measures are provided.
+- To ensure that adequate fire protection and prevention measures are provided.